Describing Our State:

 The 51st State is not the nation's capital.
 Congress, the White House, the Supreme Court and most other federal government buildings are concentrated within a small part of today's District of Columbia that was designed to house the federal government, the National Mall and prominent national monuments.
 This area, known as the National Capital Service Area, contains none of Washington, DC's residential neighborhoods.
 The 51st State is the rest of Washington, DC, the city distinguished from the federal government, the city which is located next to the nation's capital.
 The neighborhoods of the 51st State, divided among 4 quadrants and 8 wards, are the places where the business of Washington DC's residents takes place.
 These are the neighborhoods where the vast majority of DC's schools, businesses, libraries, universities, non-profit organizations, office buildings, parks and trails, and, most importantly, all of its homes, are to be found.

 A long-standing debate about the best name for our new state was revived in 2016.
 In November, the people of Washington, DC passed the Advisory Referendum on the State of New Columbia Admission Act Resolution of 2016 with 78.5% of all voters voting yes (86% of those who voted specifically on the referendum).
 Yet the DC Council passed a new draft constitution called the Constitution of the State of Washington, D.C. ("D.C. meaning Douglass Commonwealth" as explained in the preamble), which was ratified by DC voters in the same November 2016 referendum.
-Our new DC Statehood bill, HR 1291, reintroduced in March 2017, is known as the Washington, D.C.
+Our new DC Statehood bill, HR 51 in the House and S. 631 in the Senate, is known as the Washington, D.C.
 Admission Act.
 So what gives?
 Why these totally different names?

-A name that has gotten increased attention in recent years is "Douglass" -- for Frederick Douglass, the fugitive slave, abolitionist, suffragist, civil rights activist, author and statesman who spent a great deal of time working in Washington, DC before moving permanently to the District of Columbia to build his iconic Cedar Hill home in Anacostia.
-The bicentennial of Douglass' birth is being celebrated this year in 2018.
+A name that has gotten increased attention in recent years is "Douglass" -- for Frederick Douglass, the fugitive slave, abolitionist, suffragist, civil rights activist, author and statesman who spent much of his life working in Washington, DC during and following the Civil War before moving permanently to the District of Columbia to build his iconic Cedar Hill home in Anacostia.
+The bicentennial of Douglass' birth was celebrated in 2018.
 The name "Douglass Commonwealth" would also, coincidentally, provide for the continued use of the 2-letter "DC" postal abbreviation.

 Regardless of the name (we're calling it The 51st State for now), the place DC residents call home should not be equated with the federal government.
 It's our home, not our workplace.